hphelion/documentation/commercial/GA1/ceph/commercial.ceph-glossary.md

 * Ceph Client Libraries - The collection of libraries that can be used to interact with components of the Ceph System.

-* PGs—Placement Group.
+* PGs - Placement Group.
 A grouping of objects on an OSD; pools contain a number of PGs and many PGs can map to an OSD.

-* Pools—Logical partitions for storing objects.
+* Pools - Logical partitions for storing objects.
 Pools set ownership/access to objects, the number of object replicas, the number of placement groups, and the CRUSH rule set to use.

-* RADOS—A Reliable, Autonomic Distributed Object Store.
-This is the core set of storage software that stores the user’s data in a Ceph Cluster (MON+OSD).
+* RADOS - A Reliable, Autonomic Distributed Object Store.
+This is the core set of storage software that stores the user's data in a Ceph Cluster (MON+OSD).

-* REST—Representational State Transfer is stateless, cacheable, layered client-server architecture with a uniform interface.
+* REST - Representational State Transfer is stateless, cacheable, layered client-server architecture with a uniform interface.

-* CODN – Cloud OS Distribution Network
+* CODN - Cloud OS Distribution Network